 - Lemon Juice Many recipes call for the addition of vinegar, but I really love the flavor of lemon juice in my ricotta.
 It doesn't taste like lemon though.
 It tastes like... sunshine.
 I know, that sounds corny, but wait until you taste it.
 Then come talk to me.

 There are only three steps involved in making ricotta: warming the milk and cream, adding salt and lemon juice, and straining the curds.
 30 minutes to warm, creamy Homemade Ricotta.
 That’s it!
 I’ll explain what’s happening every step of the way and, at the end, you’ll feel like a pro!

-- Warming the milk and cream Bring milk and cream to a very low simmer, stirring occasionally to prevent scorching the bottom of the pan.
+Warming the milk and cream Bring milk and cream to a very low simmer, stirring occasionally to prevent scorching the bottom of the pan.
 You want a good amount of bubbles on the edge of your mixture.
 If you’re an exact measurement kind of person, or it’s your first time and you want to be sure, use a thermometer and bring the milks to at least 185°F and up to 195°F (82°C - 90°C).

 - If you find that the cheese consistency is firmer than you like, you can add back a little of the reserved whey and stir it in.

 - You can store fresh ricotta in a tightly closed container for 4-5 days, but it won’t last that long 😊 Congratulations, you are now a Cheese Maker.

 There are the obvious uses for ricotta, as I mentioned above.
 It's wonderful in stuffed pastas, as a layer in your lasagna, and as the filling to cannoli, but there are simpler, and just as delicious uses.
-Fresh Ricotta is especially delicious at room temperature, just spread over lightly toasted bread and drizzled with a good olive oil or, my personal favorite, topped with tomato bruschetta.
+Fresh Ricotta is especially delicious at room temperature, just spread over lightly toasted bread and drizzled with a good olive oil and sprinkled with fresh herbs.

 I occasionally stir a little honey into my ricotta and spread it on toast.
 With a shaving of dark chocolate and some toasted pistachios on top, or simply some fresh preserves, this makes for an easy, delicious breakfast.
 However you serve it, you’ll never look at store-bought ricotta the same “whey” again 😂!